lodist/lodist/README.md

 ## Hi there, I'm Loris👋

 I automate processes so I can spend less time doing actual work.
-When I'm not doing that, I'm usually questioning my own intelligence for choosing this field.
+When I'm not doing that, I'm usually questioning my own intelligence for actively chasing this line of work.

 ## 🚀 Technical Skills